 Appreciation rates for homes in Santa Cruz have been tracking above average for the last ten years, according to NeighborhoodScout data.
 The cumulative appreciation rate over the ten years has been 104.60%, which ranks in the top 30% nationwide.
 This equates to an annual average Santa Cruz house appreciation rate of 7.42%.

 Over the last year, Santa Cruz appreciation rates have trailed the rest of the nation.
 In the last twelve months, Santa Cruz's appreciation rate has been 3.01%, which is lower than appreciation rates in most communities in America.
 In the latest quarter, NeighborhoodScout's data show that house appreciation rates in Santa Cruz were at -6.31%, which equates to an annual appreciation rate of -22.95%.

 Notably, Santa Cruz's appreciation rate in the latest quarter is one of the lowest in America.

-Relative to California, our data show that Santa Cruz's latest annual appreciation rate is lower than 70% of the other cities and towns in California.
+Relative to California, our data show that Santa Cruz's latest annual appreciation rate is higher than 90% of the other cities and towns in California.